 Half Double Crochet (HDC): Yarn over (YO), insert your hook, YO and pull up a loop, YO and pull through all three loops on hook.

-Half Double Crochet (HDC) Slip Stitch: YO, insert your hook, YO and pull up a loop and pull directly through two loops on hook.
+Half Double Slip Stitch (HDSS): YO, insert your hook, YO and pull up a loop and pull directly through two loops on hook.

 Chain 185 or make a chain that measures the desired length of your scarf.

-ROW 1: Starting in the 3rd chain from the hook, work a HDC into each chain.
+ROW 1: Starting in the 3rd chain from the hook, work 1 HDC into each chain.
 Chain 2 and turn.

 ROW 2: (The turning chain does not count as a stitch.)
-Work a HDC slip stitch into each stitch across the row.
+Work 1 HDSS into each stitch across the row.
 Chain 2 and turn.

 ROW 3: (The turning chain does not count as a stitch.)
-Work a HDC into each stitch across the row.
+Work 1 HDC into each stitch across the row.
 Chain 2 and turn.

 Repeat rows 2 through 3 until your scarf measures about 5 inches wide.